iamnageshdevadiga/Address_book_app/README.md

 Delete Address: Allows users to delete addresses by ID.

-Get Addresses: Allows users to retrieve a list of addresses with pagination support.
+Get Addresses: to retrieve the addresses that are within a given distance and location coordinates.

 ## Technologies Used